 Together with the other 150 maidens, she was destined to turn into a swan, so Aengus decided to transform into a swan so he could unite with the love of his life.

-Cailleach appeared as an old crone and according to the legend; she was responsible for the formations of many mountain landmarks like the Cliffs of Moher and Hag’s Head in Ireland.
+Cailleach appeared as an old hag and, according to the legend, she was responsible for the formations of many mountain landmarks like the Cliffs of Moher and Hag’s Head in Ireland.

-Since writing a guide to the Celts some time ago, we’ve seen an influx of queries about Celtic mythology Gods.
+Since writing a guide to the Celts some time ago, we’ve seen an influx of queries about Celtic mythology Gods and Scottish Gods.

 I’ve done my best to answer the FAQ below, but if you have a question please ask away in the comments section.

-Who are the best know Celtic Mythology Gods?
+Who are the best known Celtic Mythology Gods?